Joe Mixon Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Season Stats

-- The Bengals have called a pass in 56.0% of their plays from scrimmage this year while running the ball 44.0% of the time.
+- The Bengals have thrown the ball in 56.0% of their plays from scrimmage this year while staying on the ground 44.0% of the time.
 This offensive attack ranks seventh in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Mixon's matchup with the Chiefs.